gruntwork-io/git-xargs/README.md

 ### Installion option 2: Run go get

+1. Ensure you have Golang installed and working properly on your system.
+[Follow the official Golang install guide](https://golang.org/doc/install) to get started.

 1. **Run go get to install the latest release of git-xargs**

 `go get github.com/gruntwork-io/git-xargs`